JakePed/funrun.github.io/docs/submit.md

 PLEASE READ CAREFULLY BEFORE SUBMITTING:

+If you are adding subassests to an already listed card, please do so from here - <a href="https://rarebtc.art/addsub/">>CLICK HERE</a

 Canvas & File Sizes:
 - It's your canvas, no more trimming!
-- If you can keep file sizes for the site to a minimum whilst preserving the details 10mb is fine.
+- If you can keep file sizes for the site to a minimum whilst preserving the details around 10mb is fine.

 Supply & Submission:
 - Min Supply of 21